marknotton/loggerer/README.md

 You can pass in your own array of logs to be rendered out.
 By default, this will clear your log cache.
 Unless you pass in a `false` boolean.

 Lumberjack was initially designed to work with Gulp tasks to keep all the important logs at the end of your CLI after running a task.
-The idea is to avoid all your manually defined logs from being scattered all over the place with something like this:
+The idea is to avoid all your manually defined logs from being scattered all over the place by doing something like this:

 ```js
 return gulp.src([...])